gabrieleiannetti/slurm_cluster_installation/README.md

 chown slurm:slurm state_checkpoint
 ```

-##### Setting up the NFS server
+##### Setting up the primary controller as NFS server
-Set up the NFS server on the primary controller to allow sharing of the directories.
+The primary controller is used as NFS server to share the checkpoint directories with the backup controller.

-Install the nfs-kernel-server package:
+Install the required package:
 ```
 apt-get install nfs-kernel-server
 ```